MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/azure-repos-git.md

 Pipelines run with collection scoped access tokens unless **Limit job authorization scope to current project for non-release pipelines** is enabled.
 With this option enabled, you can reduce the scope of access for all pipelines to the current project.
 This can impact your pipeline if you are accessing an Azure Repos Git repository in a different project in your organization.

 If your Azure Repos Git repository is in a different project than your pipeline, and **Limit job authorization scope to current project for non-release pipelines** is enabled, you must grant permission to the build service identity for your pipeline to the second project.
-For more information, see [Pipeline build options - build job authorization scope](../build/options.md#build-job-authorization-scope).
+For more information, see [Job authorization scope](../process/access-tokens.md#job-authorization-scope).

 ### Limit job authorization scope to current project for release pipelines